githall/Plato/CONTRIBUTING.md

 ##  SOLID principals

-When developing functionality or refactoring code please always consider the SOLID principals and try to follow existing established design patterns.
+When developing functionality or refactoring code please always consider the SOLID principals and try to follow these principals and existing well known design patterns.

 The SOLID principals are:-